SampsonM/vue-basics/README.md

 #
 ### What is data?

-In your Vue components or instance you will have the option to add a data object, this is literally the data you want to have access to in your HTML or vue methods.
+In your Vue components or instance you will have the option to add a data object, this is literally the data/ state you want to have access to in your HTML or vue methods.

 *Used to inject vue into a simple website*
 ```javascript